Arkadiusz Krysik

 non functional testing

-They refer to the testing of different objectives of the software.
+Let’s start with functional and non-functional tests as they are two main categories.
 Functional testing tests the specific actions and features of the software, while non-functional testing evaluates overall performance, usability, and reliability.

 But there are also three different ways to perform software testing – these are on the first level of our diagram.

-Manual testing involves human testers performing tests manually without the aid of automation tools, focusing on exploring and evaluating the software’s features and functionalities.
+• Manual testing involves human testers performing tests manually without the aid of automation tools, focusing on exploring and evaluating the software’s features and functionalities.

-Automated testing uses software tools to run tests repeatedly and quickly, providing an efficient way to check for defects, especially in large and complex systems.
+• Automated testing uses software tools to run tests repeatedly and quickly, providing an efficient way to check for defects, especially in large and complex systems.

-Continuous testing integrates testing into every phase of the software development lifecycle, providing continuous quality assurance and rapid feedback on potential problems.
+• Continuous testing integrates testing into every phase of the software development lifecycle, providing continuous quality assurance and rapid feedback on potential problems.

 testing team